-- 6.1.8.
-Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or performance-enhancing substances and in the case of minors, alcohol and/or tobacco - 6.1.9.
-Respect athletes playing with other teams and in dealings with them not encroach upon topics or actions which are deemed to be within the realm of "coaching" unless after first receiving approval from the coaches who are responsible for the athlete - 6.1.10.
-Not engage in a sexual or intimate relationship with an athlete - 6.1.11.
-Recognize the power inherent in the position of coach and respect and promote the rights of all participants in sport.
+- i) Respect athletes playing with other teams and in dealings with them not encroach upon topics or actions which are deemed to be within the realm of "coaching" unless after first receiving approval from the coaches who are responsible for the athlete - j) Not engage in a sexual or intimate relationship with an athlete - k) Recognize the power inherent in the position of coach and respect and promote the rights of all participants in sport.
 This is accomplished by establishing and following reasonable treatment.
-Coaches have a special responsibility to respect and promote the rights of participants who are in a vulnerable or dependent position and less able to protect their own rights - 6.1.12.
-Dress professionally, neatly, and inoffensively - 6.1.13.
-Use inoffensive language, taking into account the audience being addressed
+Coaches have a special responsibility to respect and promote the rights of participants who are in a vulnerable or dependent position and less able to protect their own rights - I) Dress professionally, neatly, and inoffensively - m) Use inoffensive language, taking into account the audience being addressed

-7. Athlete/Players
+Athlete/Players

-- 7.1.
-In addition to section 4 (above), athletes will have additional responsibilities to: - 7.1.1.
-Report any medical problems in a timely fashion, when such problems may limit their ability to practice or compete - 7.1.2.
-Participate and appear on-time and prepared to their best abilities in all competitions, practices, training sessions, tournaments, and events - 7.1.3.
-Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason - 7.1.4.
-Adhere to the Association rules and requirements regarding clothing and equipment - 7.1.5.
-Never ridicule a participant for a poor performance or practice - 7.1.6.
-Act in a sportsmanlike manner and not display appearances of violence, foul language, or gesture to the other athletes, officials, coaches, or spectators - 7.1.7.
-Dress to represent the sport and themselves well and with professionalism - 7.1.8.
-Act in accordance with the Association's policies, procedures, by-laws and when applicable additional rules as outlined by coaches or managers
+- 10. In addition to section 7 (above), athletes will have additional responsibilities to: - a) Report any medical problems in a timely fashion, when such problems may limit their ability to practice or compete - b) Participate and appear on-time and prepared to their best abilities in all competitions, practices, training sessions, tournaments, and events - c) Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason - d) Adhere to the Association rules and requirements regarding clothing and equipment - e) Never ridicule a participant for a poor performance or practice - f) Act in a sportsmanlike manner and not display appearances of violence, foul language, or gesture to the other athletes, officials, coaches, or spectators - g) Dress to represent the sport and themselves well and with professionalism - h) Act in accordance with the Associations policies, procedures, by-laws and when applicable additional rules as outlined by coaches or mangers

-8. Parents/Guardians and Spectators
+Parents/Guardians and Spectators

-- 8.1.
-In addition to paragraph 4 (above), Parents/Guardians and Spectators at events and practices will: - 8.1.1.
-Encourage athletes to compete within the rules and to resolve conflicts without resorting to hostilities or violence - 8.1.2.
-Condemn the use of violence in any form - 8.1.3.
-Never ridicule a participant for making a mistake during a performance or practice

-- 8.1.4.
-Provide positive comments that motivate and encourage athletes - 8.1.5.
-Respect the decisions of officials and encourage athletes to do the same - 8.1.6.
-Support all efforts to remove verbal and physical abuse, coercion, intimidation, and sarcasm - 8.1.7.
-Respect and show appreciation to all competitors, and the coaches, officials, and other volunteers - 8.1.8.
-Not harass competitors, coaches, officials, parents/guardians, or other spectators - 8.1.9.
-Bring forward any concerns of breaches of this code of conduct through the team or organization that you belong to when the alleged breach concerns another member of the same organization or of a venerable person - 8.1.10.
-Bring forward any concerns of breaches of this code of conduct when the affected member is a vulnerable person. - 8.1.11.
-Must use communication resources available to the association for appropriate and constructive communication only
+- 11. In addition to paragraph 7 (above), Parents/Guardians and Spectators at events and practices will: - a) Encourage athletes to compete within the rules and to resolve conflicts without resorting to hostilities or violence - b) Condemn the use of violence in any form - c) Never ridicule a participant for making a mistake during a performance or practice - d) Provide positive comments that motivate and encourage athletes - e) Respect the decisions of officials and encourage athletes to do the same - f) Support all efforts to remove verbal and physical abuse, coercion, intimidation, and sarcasm - g) Respect and show appreciation to all competitors, and the coaches, officials, and other volunteers - h) Not harass competitors, coaches, officials, parents/guardians, or other spectators - i) Bring forward any concerns of breaches of this code of conduct through the team or organization that you belong to when the alleged breach concerns another member of the same organization or of a venerable person. - j) Bring forward any concerns of breaches of this code of conduct when the affected member is a vulnerable person. - k) Must use communication resources available to the association for appropriate and constructive communication only